Chicken thighs… they’ve dark, very tender meat.

 Both chicken breasts and thighs are healthy bites.
 However, their benefits to your body lie behind your health goals.
 If you want to lose weight or watch your weight, then stick to chicken breasts since they’re low in fat compared to thighs.

 Nevertheless, if you’re looking at adding a little bit of weight, you can include skinless chicken thighs in your meals.
-The cooking should be done in healthy way that doesn’t include too much additional fat.
+The cooking should be done in a healthy way that doesn’t include too much additional fat.

 Is It Bad to Eat Chicken Thighs?